Surviving Fibromyalgia: Sophie’s Story Will Leave You Speechless

 It’s weird, but I can’t say I have besides you!
 It’s almost like people don’t want to say it out loud.

 That is so true!
-It’s almost like people have been put down too many times when they have shared their struggle, and now they don’t share anymore.
+It’s almost like people have been put down too many times when they have shared their struggles, and now they don’t share anymore.
 This way, no one mocks them.
 What do you think could be done to end that stigma?

 I don’t think there are enough resources out there that offer advice on fibromyalgia.
 It’s the black sheep of the medical field.
 People don’t know what it’s like or what it truly is, so we don’t talk about it.
-So I guess to end the stigma, we need to speak up about it more, and maybe even louder!
+So, I guess to end the stigma, we need to speak up about it more, and maybe even louder!

 At thefibrowarriors.com, that’s what we’re trying to do!
 What do you think about support groups online?

-Oh stop!
+Oh, stop!
 You’re making me blush!
-Kidding aside, what would you tell someone who thinks they may have fibromyalgia, but isn’t 100% sure?
+Kidding aside, what would you tell someone who thinks they may have fibromyalgia but isn’t 100% sure?

-Do your research, read articles and ask questions in support groups.
+Do your research, read articles, and ask questions in support groups.
 Don’t be shy, ask your doctor and if your doctor dismisses you, ask again.
 If you are told it’s definitely not fibromyalgia, ask them what it is.
 And if you don’t get an answer, it may be time to get a second opinion.

 Have you found that parenting with fibromyalgia is difficult?

-I can tell you’re about to ask me what, so I guess I wish I could go camping with the boys for example.
+I can tell you’re about to ask me what, so I guess I wish I could go camping with the boys, for example.
 But I can’t because I can’t sleep on the ground.

 But you know what?
 I am blessed beyond words to be able to do the things I can do with them.
 I can’t live my life wishing for things I can’t do!
-So instead, I choose to be grateful for what I have.
+So, instead, I choose to be grateful for what I have.

 Fair enough.
 How about being pregnant while having fibromyalgia?

-Now that comes with a whole new set of rules!
+Now, that comes with a whole new set of rules!
 Nah, I’m just kidding.
 Being pregnant is wonderful, actually.
 I don’t know what it is, but I feel good.

 It’s almost like I’m less tired and less sensitive to certain pain triggers.
-I’ve heard somewhere it could be the hormones are easing the pain.
+I’ve heard somewhere that it could be the hormones easing the pain.
 I’m not sure.
 But whatever it is, I’ll take it!

 What would your Fibro Warrior name be, and why?